 - The Agilent 6550 iFunnel quadrupole time-of-flight liquid chromatography mass spectrometry system characterizes complex samples.
 It enables low femtogram-level sensitivity with high resolution and accurate-mass for pharmaceutical, metabolite ID, discovery proteomics, metabolomics, food safety, forensics, toxicology, and environmental screening applications.

-- The exceptional performance of the M8190A arbitrary waveform generator is made possible by a proprietary digital-to-analog converter designed by the Agilent Measurement Research Lab.
+- The exceptional performance of the M8190A arbitrary waveform generator is made possible by a 14-bit, 7.2 GSa/s digital-to-analog converter designed by Labs.

 - Agilent expanded its mixed-signal and digital-storage oscilloscope portfolio with 26 new models; the next-generation InfiniiVision 2000 and 3000 X-Series scopes incorporate proprietary data converters and breakthrough technology that allow advanced capabilities to be included in affordable instruments.